-The Biodiversity Company was appointed to compile a Scoping Report, as part of the environmental authorisation process for the proposed Houthaalboomen North PV Cluster project (Figure 1-1).
+The Biodiversity Company was appointed to compile a Scoping Report, as part of the environmental authorisation process for the proposed Elandsfontein PV Cluster project (Figure 1-1).
 The following information is as provided by the client:

-The applicants, Euphorbia PV (Pty) Ltd, Hillardia PV (Pty) Ltd and Verbena PV (Pty) Ltd are proposing the construction of photovoltaic (PV) solar energy facilities (known as the Euphorbia PV facility, Hillardia PV facility and Verbena PV facility).
-These facilities are collectively referred to as the Houthaalboomen North PV Cluster, located on a site approximately 10 km north west of the town of Lichtenburg in the North West Province.
-This cluster area will be referred to as the 'project area' from hereon.
-The solar PV facilities will comprise several arrays of PV panels and associated infrastructure and will have a contracted capacity of up to 100 MW each.
-The project area is situated within the Ditsobotla Local Municipality within the Ngaka Modiri Molema District Municipality and is accessible via the R505, located east of the development area.
+The Applicants, Themeda PV (Pty) Ltd and Aristida PV (Pty) Ltd, are proposing the construction of two photovoltaic (PV) solar energy facilities (known as the Themeda PV and the Aristida PV) located on a site approximately 5km north west of the town of Lichtenburg in the North West Province.
+Each PV facility will comprise several arrays of PV panels and associated infrastructure and will have a contracted capacity of up to 100 MW each.
+The development area is situated within the Ditsobotla Local Municipality within the Ngaka Modiri Molema District Municipality on Portion 7 of Farm Elandsfontein 34.
+The site is accessible via the R503, located south east of the development area.